-At a student hearing, any decision maker (Head of School) deciding the consequence for the student shall exercise discretion.
+At a student hearing, any decision maker (Principal) deciding the consequence for the student shall exercise discretion.

 - a.
 Written notice will be provided to student of the charges and of the reasons and evidence for expulsion before the expulsion takes effect. - b.
-Written notice will be provided to the student and the parent of the student of student's right to a hearing with the Head of School before the hearing and expulsion takes effect, including date, time and location.
-Student's parent or guardian will be present at the hearing. - 1.
-At the hearing, students and parents have the right to: bring counsel (at the student's expense), present evidence (through the student's own testimony or witnesses and through written evidence) and cross-examine witnesses present by the school. - 2.
-After the hearing, a Head of School may, in his/her discretion, decide to suspend rather than expel, a student who has been determined by the Head of School to have violated either Chapter 71, Section 37H, paragraph (a) or (b).
-The expulsion shall remain in effect prior to any appeal hearing conducted by the Chief Academic Officer.
+Written notice will be provided to the student and the parent of the student of student's right to a hearing with the Principal before the hearing and expulsion takes effect, including date, time and location.
+Student's parent or guardian will be present at the hearing. - I. At the hearing, students and parents have the right to: bring counsel (at the student's expense), present evidence (through the student's own testimony or witnesses and through written evidence) and cross-examine witnesses present by the school. - 2.
+After the hearing, a Principal may, in his/her discretion, decide to suspend rather than expel, a student who has been determined by the Principal to have violated either Chapter 71, Section 37H, paragraph (a) or (b).
+The expulsion shall remain in effect prior to any appeal hearing conducted by the Superintendent.
 Chapter 71, Section 37H1⁄2. - c.
-If the Head of School decides to expel the student after the hearing, the Principal shall give written notification at the hearing to the student and parent of the student of the right to appeal, the process for appealing the expulsion and of the opportunity to receive educational services.

-1. The expulsion will remain in effect prior to any appeal hearing.
-For a 37H1⁄2 charge, delinquency complaint, conviction, adjudication or admission of guilt, the Head of School may remove the student for a period of time up to expulsion if Principal determines the Student's continued presence would have a substantial detriment on the general welfare of the school.
-The student has 10 days from the date of the expulsion to notify the Chief Executive Officer of an appeal.
-Chapter 71, Section 37H; paragraph 2, (c) and 37H1⁄2 and 603CMR 53.08
+If the Principal decides to expel the student after the hearing, the Principal shall give written notification at the hearing to the student and parent of the student of the right to appeal, the process for appealing the expulsion and of the opportunity to receive educational services. - 1.
+The expulsion will remain in effect prior to any appeal hearing.
+For a 37H1⁄2 charge, delinquency complaint, conviction, adjudication or admission of guilt, Principal may remove the student for a period of time up to expulsion if Principal determines the Student's continued presence would have a substantial detriment on the general welfare of the school.
+The student has 10 days from the date of the expulsion to notify the Executive Director of an appeal.
+Chapter 71, Section 37H; paragraph 2, (c) and 37H1⁄2 and 603CMR 53.08 a.
+The student or parent of the student shall notify the Executive Director in writing of his/her

-3. Any student who has been expelled from a school district shall have the right to appeal to the Chief Executive Officer.
+3. Any student who has been expelled from a school district shall have the right to appeal to the Executive Director.

-- a.
-The student or parent of the student shall notify the Chief Executive Officer in writing of his/her request for an appeal.
-The expelled student shall have 10 days from the date of the expulsion for offenses related to 37H and five days form the date of expulsion for offenses related to 37H1⁄2 in which to notify the Chief Executive Officer of an appeal. - b.
-The Chief Executive Officer shall hold a hearing with the student and the student's parent or guardian within 3 days of receipt of request per 37H. - c.
+- request for an appeal.
+The expelled student shall have 10 days from the date of the expulsion for offenses related to 37H and five days form the date of expulsion for offenses related to $37H\frac{1}{2}$ in which to notify the Executive Director of an appeal. - b.
+The Executive Director shall hold a hearing with the student and the student's parent or guardian within 3 days of receipt of request per 37H. - c.
 At the hearing, the student shall have the right to present oral and written testimony, the right to counsel and the right to confront and cross examine witnesses presented by the school.
 The subject matter of the appeal shall not be limited solely to factual determination or whether the student has violated any provisions of section 37H. - d.
-The Chief Executive Officer shall have the authority to overturn or alter the decision of the Head of School, including recommending an alternative educational program for the student.
-The Chief Executive Officer shall render a decision on the appeal within five calendar days of the hearing.
+The Executive Director shall have the authority to overturn or alter the decision of the Principal, including recommending an alternative educational program for the student.
+The Executive Director shall render a decision on the appeal within five calendar days of the hearing.
 That decision shall be the final decision of the school with regard to expulsion.
 Chapter 71, Section 37H (d), 37H1⁄2 (2) and 603 CMR 53.09.